Streetcars vs LRT

 Streetcar lines typically share the road with other vehicles in "mixed traffic", their stops are at intervals of 200 meters (roughly every two blocks), and their rolling stock is rarely coupled together to form "trains."

-Edmonton's "Capitol Line" and "Energy Line" are examples.
+Edmonton's "Capital Line" and "Metro Line" are examples.
 They are characterized by high-floor rolling stock that requires specialized platforms for the loading and unloading of passengers.
 These lines require greater infrastructural investments (e.g. complete stations) than streetcars or low-floor LRT lines.
 Because of this, stops are typically spaced further apart than streetcar or low-floor LRT stops.
 Stations are often 600 meters apart.

 Low-Floor "Urban" LRT

 Low-Floor LRT is very different from high-floor LRT, as shown above, and also in that it blends in to residential areas much better than high-floor LRT.
 Low-floor stops do not need to be elaborate stations.
 They can be as simple (and inexpensive) as a raised curb and standard bus shelter.